xiaozhuyfk/parallel/docs/_posts/2017-4-8-Project-Proposal.md

 Freebase is a large collaborative knowledge base containing well structured data that allows machines to access them efficiently.
 Each entity can be considered as a graph node in the Freebase knowledge graph, and each outward edge together with the connecting entity or attribute represents a piece of fact or knowledge that could be used to answer different kinds of questions.

 #### What is Question Answering?
+> Question answering (QA) is a computer science discipline within the fields of information retrieval and natural language processing (NLP), which is concerned with building systems that automatically answer questions posed by humans in a natural language. --- Wikipedia

 #### What is a typical structure for Question Answering systems?
 There are many different approaches to solve the Question Answering problem, such as NLP-based methods, Information Retrieval based methods or Machine Learning techniques, and the system structure may vary.
 However, our implementation will follow the paradigm below.